czim/laravel-cms-core/README.md

  5.3.x               | 1.3.x
  5.4.x               | 1.4.x
  5.5.x               | 1.5.x

-A note on Laravel 5.5 support: The Core and Auth components are fully compatible and tested to work.
-The theme and ACL module are not fully tested, but should work without problems.
-The Models module has been tested for ~85% and will work.
+ 5.6.x               | 1.6.x

-Also note that Stapler is broken since Laravel 5.4, but [may be fixed](https://github.com/CodeSleeve/laravel-stapler/issues/118).
+Please note that Stapler is broken since Laravel 5.4, but [may be fixed](https://github.com/CodeSleeve/laravel-stapler/issues/118).
 In 5.5 Stapler has [an additional issue](https://github.com/CodeSleeve/stapler/issues/186).
 Alternatively, you may use [Laravel Paperclip](https://github.com/czim/laravel-paperclip), that offers (at least) the same functionality.